 1) Take a Horseback Trek through the Desert

 If you prefer exploring while sitting down, a horseback trip is the perfect choice.
 We did a two-hour trek with Fort McDowell Adventures through unspoiled desert terrain against a mountain backdrop.
 Although their stables are only a short drive from the city, it felt as if we were travelling through remote wilderness terrain.

 Accompanied by expert guides, we rode across dry rolling hills where we zigzagged among giant saguaros.
 Then there was the contrasting greenery of the tree-lined Verde River Valley.
 The most exciting part was crossing the river itself.
 Hawks and eagles soared above, though the highlight was getting close to some of the legendary wild horses that live in the desert.

 2) Kayak in the Desert

-The desert looks different from the water, as we pass through a narrow strip of greenery with shrubs and tall trees, interspersed with red cliffs.
+The desert looked different from the water, as we passed through a narrow strip of greenery with shrubs and tall trees, interspersed with red cliffs.
 The water was fairly shallow, but conditions can change quickly.
 A week before we arrived, heavy rains caused a flood that carried debris that was now caught in the trees about two metres up.